Blue Heelers: episode guide

 The Cull

-May 19, 2004
+Wed, May 19, 2004

 Guest Starring: Steve Jacobs as Mike O’Grady, Lewis Fitz-Gerald as Jim Morgan, Anne Wood as Annette Morgan, Diana Emry as Lynn O’Grady, Jonathan Burton as Eddie Morgan, Ruth Green as Woman in Pub, Ewan Sprague as Man in Pub, William Wood as Man in Pub

-Life of the Party, Part 1
+Life Of The Party, Part 1

-June 02, 2004
+Wed, June 02, 2004

 Dylan reveals that he is investigating a suspicious shipment of glass to the area that indicates a local ecstasy manufacturer in their midst.
 After leading a gung-ho investigation that riles Jonesy, Dylan decides he’s got the drug maker nailed when the evidence points to a teenage girl and her father who has priors for marijuana cultivation.

-But Jonesy isn’t buying it.
-He instead goes after friends of Dylan’s, a brother and sister, who claim their large quantity of glassware is used exclusively for making essential oils—not ecstasy.
-Despite Dylan’s assurances his friends are above board, Jonesy pursues them with a vigour that makes even Susie wonder whether it’s more a case of proving his brother wrong than following the evidence.
-Susie is furious when she finds herself an unwitting accomplice in Jonesy’s unorthodox investigations.
+But Jonesy isn't buying it.
+He instead goes after friends of Dylan's, a brother and sister, who claim their large quantity of glassware is used exclusively for making essential oils — not ecstasy.
+Despite Dylan's assurances his friends are above board, Jonesy pursues them with a vigour that makes even Susie wonder whether it's more a case of proving his brother wrong than following the evidence.
+Susie is furious when she finds herself an unwitting accomplice in Jonesy's unorthodox investigations.

 Amid the mounting tensions the Heelers throw a surprise 30th birthday party for Jonesy, which his father turns up to.
-The sibling rivalry comes to a head over Jonesy’s suspicions and they’re caught fighting by Tom and their father—Police Commander Reg Jones.
-When Dylan collapses on the dance floor, Jonesy works furiously to save his brother’s life.
+The sibling rivalry comes to a head over Jonesy's suspicions and they're caught fighting by Tom and their father — Police Commander Reg Jones.
+When Dylan collapses on the dance floor, Jonesy works furiously to save his brother's life.

-Guest Starring: Peter Curtin as Commander Reg Jones, Ben Harkin as Det Sgt Dylan Jones, Stephen Whittaker as Det Con Doug Walters, Lauren Clair as Eloise Maxwell, Philip Cameron-Smith as Julian Maxwell, Kevin Summers as Harry Burnett, Erin Dewar as Tracee Burnett, James O’Dea as Todd Ross, Laura Fitzpatrick as Nicola Johnson
+Guest Starring: Peter Curtin as Commander Reg Jones, Ben Harkin as Det.
+Sgt.
+Dylan Jones, Stephen Whittaker as Det.
+Con.
+Doug Walters, Lauren Clair as Eloise Maxwell, Philip Cameron-Smith as Julian Maxwell, Kevin Summers as Harry Burnett, Erin Dewar as Tracee Burnett, James O'Dea as Todd Ross, Laura Fitzpatrick as Nicola Johnson

-Life of the Party, Part 2
+Life Of The Party, Part 2

-June 09, 2004
+Wed, June 09, 2004

-Jonesy’s world is turned upside down when tests reveal that his brother Dylan’s seizure is the result of ecstasy.
-Dylan , a Drug Squad Detective, regains consciousness long enough to reassure his strict father, Police Commander Reg Jones, that he didn’t take any drugs—and long enough to lay the blame squarely on Jonesy.
-When Dylan dies, a distraught Jonesy tries to comfort his father only to be accused of spiking his brother’s drink.
+Jonesy's world is turned upside down when tests reveal that his brother Dylan's seizure is the result of ecstasy.
+Dylan, a Drug Squad detective, regains consciousness long enough to reassure his strict father, Police Commander Reg Jones, that he didn't take any drugs — and long enough to lay the blame squarely on Jonesy.
+When Dylan dies, a distraught Jonesy tries to comfort his father only to be accused of spiking his brother's drink.

-Susie is worried that Jonesy is more concerned about protecting his father’s image of Dylan than vindicating himself and enlists PJ’s help to clear his name.
-They begin by trying to establish how the ecstasy got into Dylan’s body.
-Did Dylan’s jealous drug squad colleague spike his drink?
-Or was it Dylan’s friends, whom Jonesy suspects of running a clan lab?
+Susie is worried that Jonesy is more concerned about protecting his father's image of Dylan than vindicating himself and enlists PJ's help to clear his name.
+They begin by trying to establish how the ecstasy got into Dylan's body.
+Did Dylan's jealous drug squad colleague spike his drink?
+Or was it Dylan's friends, whom Jonesy suspects of running a clandestine drug lab?
 Or did Dylan take the ecstasy himself?

 Things are looking better for Jonesy when he uncovers the ecstasy lab, and hence the prime candidates for spiking Dylan’s drink.
 However, Jonesy’s paternal relations reach a new low when he’s accused of being on the take and he becomes the subject of an ESD investigation by the hard-nosed Monica Draper.
 In his father’s eyes, Jonesy once again becomes responsible for his brother’s death.